8bitbuddhist/PixelMaestro-Studio/docsrc/Canvas-Tab.rst

 Replacing Colors
 ^^^^^^^^^^^^^^^^

-You can replace a particular color with another color by using the *Replace* tool.
+You can replace a single color with another color by using the *Replace* tool.
 The Replace tool replaces all instances of one color across the entire frame with another color.
 Select the pixel containing the color you want to replace, select the new color in the Palette, then click *Draw*.
 You can also select the color by left-clicking directly on the Section.

 Managing Animations
 -------------------